canjs/can-connect-signalr/docs/can-connect-signalr.md

 Similarly, `can-connect-signalr` provides default proxy event handler names, for the methods defined to listen for replies from a `SignalR` server. `can-connect-signalr` has a limited set of event handlers you can use.
 The set is limited to the CUD operations it supports.
-As with the proxy methods, the listener names default to a combination of the hub name and the event name:
+As with the proxy methods, the listener names default to a combination of the hub name and the event name.
+For example, using `Message` as the Hub name:

+ - messageCreatedData
- - createdData
+ - messageUpdatedData
- - updatedData
+ - messageDestroyedData
- - destroyedData
+ - messageListData

 For example, if the name of the hub were "message", the default name for a listener associated with a create event would be `messageCreated`.
 These, too, can be overwritten.
 For example, set the `createdName` property of the `SignalR`